Pete Granger, President, Ex-Officio

-George Dyson, in business at the head of Whatcom Waterway as Dyson, Baidarka & Company, distributing kayak-building materials and designs, settled in Bellingham after living on the coastline of British Columbia and Southeast Alaska from 1970 to 1989.
-Having worked on a wide variety of commercial vessels and frequented many of the communities with which Bellingham shares its maritime past, he is also a professional historian who maintains a strong interest in the prehistory and early exploration of the Northwest Coast.
+George Dyson is the WWCoalition’s Board Treasurer.
+His business, Dyson, Baidarka & Company, located at the head of the Whatcom Waterway, distributes kayak-building materials and designs.
+George settled in Bellingham after living on the coastline of British Columbia and Southeast Alaska from 1970 to 1989.
+George has worked on a wide variety of commercial vessels and has frequented many of the communities with which Bellingham shares its maritime past.
+George is also a professional historian who maintains a strong interest in the prehistory and early exploration of the Northwest Coast.

 Jay Chiabai, Marine Retail & Chandleries, Membership COMMITTEE Chair

-I have worked in commercial marine sales for 11 years, and have been connected to the Belllingham's waterfront my whole life.
-I worked for Redden Marine Supply until 2016, and now I'm currently the commercial sales manager at LFS.
-Previous to both I spent four summer's seining salmon, and herring in Alaska.
+Jay has worked in commercial marine sales for 11 years and has been connected to Bellingham's waterfront his whole life.
+He worked for Redden Marine Supply until 2016 and is currently the commercial sales manager at LFS.
+Prior to this time, he spent four summer's seining salmon and herring in Alaska.

-I enjoy my early morning runs, golfing, and spending time outdoors with my wife, and son, Ethan.
+Jay enjoys his early morning runs, golfing, and spending time outdoors with his wife, and son, Ethan.

-Captain Todd Shuster has worked on the water for over 30 years.
-For the last 15 years he has been the owner and operator of Gato Verde Adventure Sailing in Bellingham, Washington. www.gatoverde.com Todd holds a 100 Ton US Coast Guard license, is a former USSAILING instructor and instructor trainer.
-He has taught wilderness sailing courses in Baja, Mexico for The National Outdoor Leadership School (NOLS), and has run several sailing programs for universities, yacht clubs, and summer camps.
-Todd has spent most of his professional career in sailing and sailing education but other major experience includes work in the sport and commercial fishing fleets of Alaska and five years live-aboard cruising.
-Captain Todd is a founding boardmember of the WWC.
+Captain Todd Shuster is a founding Board member of the WWCoalition.
+Captain Todd has worked on the water for over 30 years.
+For the last 15 years, he has been the owner and operator of Gato Verde Adventure Sailing in Bellingham. www.gatoverde.com Todd holds a 100 ton US Coast Guard license.
+He is a former US SAILING instructor and instructor trainer.
+He has taught wilderness sailing courses in Baja, Mexico for the National Outdoor Leadership School (NOLS), and has run several sailing programs for universities, yacht clubs, and summer camps.
+Todd has spent most of his professional career in sailing and sailing education but other major experiences include work in the sport and commercial fishing fleets of Alaska, and five years live-aboard cruising.

 Mike McKenzie, Ex-Officio

-McKenzie is the Co-Manager in charge of marketing & media relations for Bellingham SeaFeast.
-Board of directors for Working Waterfront Coalition.
+Mike McKenzie is a Board Director for the WWCoalition.
+He is the Co-Manager in charge of marketing and media relations for Bellingham SeaFeast.

-He contributited articles to the Pulitzer Prize team at the Kansas City Star &.
-Times, and received three other national awards during his journalism career there.
-McKenzie has also served as adjunct instructor at U. of Alabama, Southern Univ., U. of Kansas, and Texas A&M. Staging the Lummi Island Reefnet Festival in 2014 was a great moment of pride for him.
-As was McKenzie's 3 years as Chair of County-appointed Lummi Island Ferry Advisory Committee.
-In addition to being a founding board that established a foundation to save and support Beach Elementary School on Lummi Island.
+Mike contributed articles to the Pulitzer Prize team at the Kansas City Star & Times, and received three other national awards during his journalism career there.
+McKenzie also served as adjunct instructor at U. of Alabama, Southern University, the Univ. of Kansas, and Texas A&M. Staging the Lummi Island Reefnet Festival in 2014 was a great moment of pride for him, as was his 3 years as Chair of the County-appointed Lummi Island Ferry Advisory Committee.
+Mike was also founding board member that established a foundation to save and support Beach Elementary School on Lummi Island.

 Bio Coming Soon!